tobiasveiga/MeLi2020-3rdPlaceSolution/README.md

 Finally, a few more post-processing is done to rank the rest of the predictions.

+## How to run the code

+Create environment and install dependencies:

+conda create --name <env> --file requirements_conda.txt python=3.7.9

 To generate a solution, do the following:

 1) Run the notebook KNN_GENERATOR.pynb